LESSON 4: Basic Composition for Monochrome Photography

 2. Leading Lines

-3. Framing & Negative Space
+3. Framing and Negative Space

 4. Patterns and Textures